-Public came into force on 26th February 2015 and directly

-Contracts Regulations (PCR)

-implement the 2014 EU Public Sector Procurement Directive together with some UK reforms aimed to make public procurement more accessible to small businesses.
+Public Contracts Regulations (PCR) came into force on 26th February 2015 and directly implement the 2014 EU Public Sector Procurement Directive together with some UK reforms aimed to make public the formal issue of a public tender, for Contract spends less than the Council Advertising Threshold.

-Quotation is a request for price and any other relevant matter without the formal issue of a public tender, for Contract spends less than the Council Advertising Threshold.
+Quotation is a request for price and any other relevant matter without procurement.

-Regulations are the Council's Procurement Regulations and are the procurement.
+Regulations are the Council's Procurement Regulations and are the